sisby-folk/surveyor/README.md

   * Structures are recorded with their IDs, type IDs, piece IDs, piece BBs, jigsaw piece IDs & junctions - all intact.
   * Landmarks can generically represent all other positional map data - e.g. waypoints, POIs, or faction claims.
 * Syncs structure and POI data to the client for use on maps.
+* Syncs terrain data to the client if it's missing any.
 * Syncs player-made waypoints (landmarks) with other players.
 * Removes the need for map mods to implement save data or networking in most cases.